hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: cordova}

-7. To define Custom Analytics and define your own analytics data over and above what is supported inherently in the Client SDK you could use the custom logging API
+7. To define Custom Analytics and define your own analytics data over and above what is supported inherently in the Client SDK, you could use the custom logging API
     ```Javascript
         //create custom data as key value pair
         WL.Analytics.log({"FromPage" : 'LoginPage'});